centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 perl FastQ-Screen/fastq_screen
 ```

-Now we are ready to use fastq_screen, if you list the directory contents you should see (1) a FASTQ file called **barcode13.fastq** and (2) a fastq_screen configuration file which I previously made which points to four different viral refercnes sequences (A) SARS2; (B) EMCV; (C) FLU and (D) MEASLES.
+Now we are ready to use fastq_screen, if you list the directory contents you should see (1) a FASTQ file called **barcode13.fastq** and (2) a fastq_screen configuration file called **fastq_screen.conf** which I previously made which points to four different viral reference sequences (A) SARS2; (B) EMCV; (C) FLU and (D) MEASLES.
 We now run fastq_screen using this configuration file on barcode13.fastq:

 ```
 perl FastQ-Screen/fastq_screen --conf fastq_screen.conf --aligner bwa barcode13.fastq
 ```

-We need to open the barcode13_screen.png or barcode13_screen.txt to see the graphical and textual results.
+We need to open the barcode13_screen.png or barcode13_screen.txt to see the graphical and textual results - what virus is present in the sample?

 ## Nextflow and ViralRecon